awulkiew/temp-contributing/README.md

 and click the "Send pull request" button.

-### Done!
+### Review

-After the review your contribution will be merged into Boost.Geometry or you'll see some comments about issues that should be fixed before merging.
+After sending a pull request your code will be reviewed.
+If there are no objections your changes will be merged.
+Otherwise you'll see some comments under the pull request and/or under specific lines of your code.
+At this point it will be possible to make required changes, commit them and push to your branch.
+Those changes will automatically be a part of the same pull request.
+This procedure will be repeated until the code is ready for merging.

+If you're curious how it looks like you may see one of the open or closed [pull requests](https://github.com/boostorg/geometry/pulls?direction=desc&page=1&sort=created&state=open).